frankhu-2021/Solar-System-Miner/README.md

 NasaSpaceApp

 Solar System Miner

-Programmed Frank Hu and Juweek Adolphe
+Programmers - Frank Hu and Juweek Adolphe

 Designed with the help of Alex Brandon Crow